-We’re extremely proud to look back over our 80-year legacy and reflect on the profound impact we’ve had on tens of thousands of lives here in Knox and Waldo counties.
+We’re extremely proud to look back over the past 80 years since UMC was founded and see the profound difference we and the agencies we fund have made on tens of thousands of lives here in Knox and Waldo counties.
 The good being done here in our piece of coastal earth has a long history and a bright future, thanks to all!

 October 8: United Camden Charities founded.

 In 1942, six organizations came together as United Camden Charities (eventually to become United Midcoast Charities) in urgent need of help.
 The onset of World War II had curtailed their customary summer parties, entertainments, and other fundraisers.
 In response, summer residents pitched in to supplement funds that locals donated year-round.